bgronberg91/TSA-randomizer/README.md

 # TSA-randomizer
-A simple page that gives randomized instructions whether to go left or right https://js-practice-f407f.firebaseapp.com/
+My solution to the problem of creating an app that generates randomized instructions to go either left or right. https://js-practice-f407f.firebaseapp.com/